pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 The NumPy library provides a C-API to allow users to create, access and manipulate NumPy arrays from within their own C routines.
-NumPy's :class:`ndarray`\s are used extensively inside Pytensor and so extending Pytensor with a C :class:`Op` will require interaction with the NumPy C-API.
+NumPy's :class:`ndarray`\s are used extensively inside PyTensor and so extending PyTensor with a C :class:`Op` will require interaction with the NumPy C-API.

-This sections covers the API's elements that are often required to write code for an Pytensor C :class:`Op`.
+This sections covers the API's elements that are often required to write code for an PyTensor C :class:`Op`.
 The full documentation for the API can be found here :
 `NumPy C-API <http://docs.scipy.org/doc/numpy/reference/c-api.html>`_.